Shelled city in north Ukraine fears becoming ‘next Mariupol’

 “Ravaged houses, fires, corpses in the street, huge aircraft bombs that didn’t explode in courtyards are not surprising anyone anymore,” he said.
 “People are simply tired of being scared and don’t even always go down to the basements.”

-With the invasion now in its second month, Russian forces have seemingly stalled on many fronts and are even losing previously taken ground to Ukrainian counter-attacks, including around Kyiv.
-The Russians have assaulted the capital from the air but not taken or surrounded the city.
+With the invasion now in its second month, Russian forces have seemingly stalled on many fronts and are even losing previously taken ground to Ukrainian counterattacks, including around Kyiv.
+The Russians have bombed the capital from the air but not taken or surrounded the city.
 U.S. and French defense officials say Russian troops appear to have adopted defensive positions outside Kyiv.

-But with Russia continuing to strike and encircle urban populations, from Chernihiv and Kharkiv in the north to Mariupol in the south, Ukrainian authorities said Saturday that they cannot trust statements from the Russian military Friday suggesting that the Kremlin planned to concentrate its remaining strength on wresting the entirety of Ukraine’s eastern Donbas region from Ukrainian control.
+With Russia continuing to strike and encircle urban populations, from Chernihiv and Kharkiv in the north to Mariupol in the south, Ukrainian authorities on Saturday dismissed statements from the Russian military suggesting that it planned to concentrate its remaining strength on wresting the entirety of Ukraine’s eastern Donbas region from Ukrainian control.
 The region has been partially controlled by Russia-backed separatists since 2014.

-Poland’s deputy foreign minister, Marcin Przydacz, expressed hope that Putin may be casting around for some “kind of a face-saving exit strategy.”

-“Definitely, Russia has not achieved its goals.
-It has not seized Kyiv, it has not changed the government of Ukraine,” Przydacz told the BBC.
-“And that is only because of the fact that the Ukrainian army is doing so well.”
+“When I came to Lviv, I was sure that all these alarms wouldn’t have any results,” Ukrainets told the AP from a bomb shelter after the blasts.
+“Sometimes when I heard them at night, I just stayed in bed.
+Today, I changed my mind and I should hide every time. … None of the Ukrainian cities are safe now.”

+The strike happened as U.S. President Joe Biden was visiting Poland, which has taken in far more Ukrainian refugees than any other country.

-Britain’s defense ministry said Saturday that it does not expect a reprieve for citizens of Ukraine’s bombarded cities any time soon.
+Britain’s defense ministry said Saturday that it doesn’t expect a reprieve for citizens of Ukraine’s bombarded cities anytime soon.

-Previous bombings of hospitals and other non-military sites, including a theater in Mariupol where Ukrainian authorities said a Russian airstrike is believed to have killed some 300 people last week, already have given rise to war crime allegations.
+Previous bombings of hospitals and other nonmilitary sites, including a theater in Mariupol where Ukrainian authorities said a Russian airstrike is believed to have killed 300 people last week, already have given rise towar crimes allegations.

-Ukrainian President Volodymyr Zelenskyy, appearing by video-link at Qatar’s Doha Forum, on Saturday compared the destruction of Mariupol to the Syrian and Russian destruction wrought on the city of Aleppo.
-And he warned that people beyond Ukraine may find themselves short of food if the invasion isn’t stopped.
+Ukrainian President Volodymyr Zelenskyy, appearing by video link at Qatar’s Doha Forum, on Saturday compared the destruction of Mariupol to the Syrian and Russian destruction wrought on the city of Aleppo.

-“Russian troops mine fields in Ukraine, blow up agricultural machinery, destroy fuel reserves needed for sowing.
-They blocked our seaports.
-Why are they doing this?”
-Zelenskyy asked.
-“Our state will have enough food.
-But the lack of exports from Ukraine will hit many nations in the Islamic world, Latin America and other parts of the world.”

-The invasion has driven more than 10 million people from their homes, almost a quarter of Ukraine’s population, and, of those, more than 3.7 million have fled the country entirely, according to the United Nations.
+The invasion has driven more than 10 million people from their homes, almost a quarter of Ukraine’s population.
+Of those, more than 3.7 million have fled the country entirely, according to the United Nations.
 Thousands of civilians are believed to have died.

-Located only about 70 kilometers (45 miles) from the border with Belarus on the road to Kyiv, Chernihiv was attacked in the early days of the war and encircled by Russian troops this month, but its defenders so far have prevented a takeover.

-“Chernihiv has become a symbol of the Russian army’s failed blitzkrieg, in which the plan was to take the city over in one day and advance towards Kyiv,” Mykola Sunhurovskyi, a military analyst at the Kyiv-based Razumkov Center think tank, said.
+“We live without dates and days of the week,” Atroshenko told Ukrainian television.

-Ever since a Russian bomb hit a Stalin-era movie theater next to his 12-story residential building, Kazmerchak has been spending his nights in a bomb shelter.
+Ever since a Russian blast hit a Stalin-era movie theater next to his 12-story residential building, Kazmerchak, the linguistics scholar, has been spending his nights in a bomb shelter.
 A Russian missile also destroyed the hotel not far from his house.

 “The walls were shaking so much,” he said.
 “I thought my house would collapse any minute and I would be left under the rubble.”